How to Use a B2B Podcast as a Sales & Lead Generation Machine in 2026

 The difference between podcasts that generate leads and those that merely create content lies in what happens beyond the recording.

 Account-based podcasting consistently delivers a remarkable 10% conversion rate from guests to customers.
-This isn't coincidental—when you create a thoughtful conversation with someone in your target market, a percentage naturally evolves into business relationships.
+This is because when you create a thoughtful conversation with someone in your target market, a percentage naturally evolves into business relationships.

-While this 10% figure might seem modest, consider that podcast-generated traffic converts at rates 25 times higher than blog content.
-When combined with the fact that branded podcasts drive 57% higher brand consideration according to BBC research, this creates a powerful foundation for relationship building.
+When combined with the fact that branded podcasts drive 57% higher brand consideration, this creates a powerful foundation for relationship building.

 Use the 10-20 minutes before and after recording for relationship building: